LibreDrop-ORG/libredrop/README.md

 - After connecting, use the menu to send a file through the established link.
 - When connected, the remote IP and greeting emoji are shown.
 - Received files are saved in your chosen directory (defaulting to Downloads).
-  Each incoming file shows its own progress bar and you can tap the file name to open it with your system's default application.
+  Each transfer shows a progress bar with percentage and can be cancelled.
+  Progress is visible on both sending and receiving ends.
+The app automatically retries sending if the connection drops until the transfer completes or is cancelled.
+Transfers now use WebRTC data channels for greater reliability.
 - A Settings screen lets you pick the folder used to store transfers and the choice persists between launches.